 If you are a Medical Baseline customer, you may receive additional phone calls or an at-home visit to ensure your awareness and safety, and we ask that you confirm you have received our notifications.

-Discover what factors go into the decision to start a PSPS event and find the weather tools that show if a PSPS will occur in your area.
+Discover what factors go into the decision to turn off power to help prevent wildfires and find the weather tools that show if a PSPS will occur in your area.